 What Fun Educational Apps liked:

 What isn't to like about this app?
 To begin with, the graphics and game play are simply incredible.
 Each of the games is really engaging and perfect for students ages 3-6.
 I really, really loved that this wasn't just simple repetition of numbers.
 Kids actually have to use math skills to get the answers.
 I love the rigor and depth of knowledge that this app is giving kids at such an early age.
 And doing it in a way that completely enthrals kids.
 The attention to detail is great, too.
 I love that the ostriches don't move if their heads are in the sand and that the lily pads gradually sink as time passes.
 Little things like this make this app a top pick.

 Additionally, this app ties beautifully into the Planet Boing central app (which is free).
 Kids earn rewards like fun body parts and colors to customize their own Boing.
 Parents can access their children's unique learning trees here as well.
 Monitor the progress of each independent skill in each of the apps in the series.
 Tailor your child's learning based on the level of progress in each game.
 The apps are tied together beautifully and you can access each app you own in the series through Planet Boing.
 It's another nice feature that kids do the learning in one app, and play with the rewards in another.
 I like the separation of work and play.

-Overall, i Learn With Boing: Savannah Adventure is a TOP PICK if you want to increase your child's understanding and application of numbers and counting.
+Overall, Numbers, Addition and Subtraction is a TOP PICK if you want to increase your child's understanding and application of numbers and counting.
 The app has incredibly engaging mini games and is sure to be a huge hit in any home.
 Using and practicing number skills with this app will be easy and entertaining.
 Increase your child's understanding of numbers by adding this app to your i Learn collection soon.